Chocolate Zucchini Bread

 Preheat your oven to 350°F (175°C) and grease a 9×5-inch loaf pan or line it with parchment paper.

-In a large mixing bowl, whisk together the flour, cocoa powder, baking soda, baking powder, cinnamon, and salt.
+In a large mixing bowl, whisk together the flour, cocoa powder, baking soda, baking powder, salt, and cinnamon.

-In another bowl, combine the sugar, sour cream, eggs, oil, and vanilla extract.
-Mix until smooth.
+In another bowl, beat the eggs with granulated sugar, brown sugar, oil, and vanilla extract until smooth.

-Stir the wet ingredients into the dry ingredients just until combined.
+Fold the wet mixture into the dry ingredients until just combined.

-Fold in the grated zucchini and chocolate chips until evenly distributed.
+Gently stir in the shredded zucchini and chocolate chips.

-Bake for 50–60 minutes, or until a toothpick inserted into the center comes out mostly clean with a few moist crumbs.
+Bake for 50–60 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs.

-Allow the bread to cool in the pan for 10–15 minutes, then transfer to a wire rack to cool completely.
+Let the bread cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 Servings and timing

-This recipe yields 1 loaf (about 10 slices).
+This recipe yields 1 standard loaf (about 8–10 slices).

 Preparation time: 15 minutes